NannyML/nannyml/docs/how_it_works/performance_estimation.rst

     The algorithm will most likely not work if the drift happens to subregions previously unseen in the input space.
 In such case the monitored  model was not able to learn P(Y|X).
-Using the same example, this will happen when the model was trained on youths only but then it is applied to middle-aged people.
-If true relation between age and the target is nonlinear, most models will not estimate probability correctly on previously unseen data.
+Using the same example, this will happen when the model was trained on young people only but then it is applied to middle-aged people.
+If the true relationship
+    between age and the target is nonlinear, most models will not estimate probability correctly on previously unseen data.
-    This also depends on the type of the algorithm trained and its ability to extrapolate estimation of probabilities.
-For example Random Forest model estimated probability will remain constant and equal to the one in the closest input space region covered by training data - in our case this will be the probability for *the oldest patients of youths*.
-On the other hand, Logistic Regression will learn a parameter (coefficient) between age and the target and extrapolate linearly.
-Provided that true underlying relationship is also linear, Logistic Regression model will estimate probability correctly even for unseen *ages*.
+    This also depends on the type of the algorithm used and its ability to extrapolate estimation of probabilities.
+For example Random Forest
+    model estimated probability will remain constant and equal to the one in the closest input space region covered by training data.
+In our case this will be the probability for *the oldest patients of youngsters*.
+On the other hand, Logistic Regression will learn a parameter (coefficient) between age and the target and then extrapolate linearly.
+Provided that true underlying relationship is also linear, Logistic Regression model will estimate probability correctly even for unseen age ranges.

 **There is no concept drift**.